-Crypto Creator Coin Content Marketing with Joe Pulizzi
+Content Marketing Secrets from Joe Pulizzi

 Joe Pulizzi is the best-selling author of Content Inc., Killing Marketing, and Epic Content Marketing, which Fortune Magazine named a “must-read business book.”
 He is the founder of digital content news site The Tilt and the Content Marketing Institute, which he sold in 2016, and the host of the Content Inc podcast and This Old Marketing with Robert Rose.

-The Tilt vs the Content Marketing Institute
+Content Marketing Institute vs Tilt

 The Content Marketing Institute is for enterprise marketers.
 But his latest endeavor, The Tilt, is an email newsletter for content creators who want to become content entrepreneurs.
 Enterprise marketers start with a product or service.
 Content entrepreneurs start by building an audience first.
 “It is a completely backwards model from what we’re used to, which is, ‘Oh, I’m gonna start a company; oh, let’s go out and actually create a product,’” says Joe.
 “Now, we’re actually going out and saying, ‘Okay, let’s build that audience.
 And then once we build that loyal audience, we can sell them whatever we want.’”

 He identified two critical mistakes content creators make.
 For starters, they don’t have a content tilt, an area or field of true differentiation to set them apart from their competitors.
 “As a content creator, I have to say, to cut through all that clutter, I have to become the leading informational expert or entertainment provider for a particular niche,” Joe explains.
 “So you have to start small, you can always go larger, but you have to start really, really, really small.
 And most people don’t do that.”